avalon60/OraTAPI/README.md

 `brew install python@3.11` # Install Python 3.11 - safer choice.

-On Windows, ensure that you obtain Python from: https://www.python.org/downloads/windows/ you should preferably download Python 3.11.
+On Windows, ensure that you obtain Python from: https://www.python.org/downloads/windows/ you should preferably download Python 3.11 or 3.12.

 ### Familiarisation with the Layout